 The Technical Assistance team is a key component of ensuring the continuity of quality services across Nebraska.

-It is not feasible for local providers to have independent access to all areas of expertise in the developmental disability field, and it is quite difficult to stay on top of evolving national best practices.
-The Technical Assistance team helps bridge this gap for community providers.
+It is not challenging for local providers to have independent access to all areas of expertise in the developmental disability field, and the TA team helps bridge this gap for community providers.

 Being independent from the Survey and Certification team is also helpful, as providers are sometimes hesitant to seek advice from staff that are responsible for regulatory activities.